 Note: To run MATLAB function with the model object, you need first to enable external function calls in COMSOL's security settings.
-To proceed, go to the Preferences > Security and select Allow external processes and libraries.
+To proceed, go to the Preferences > Security and in the list Allow external MATLAB® functions select Yes or Ask.